Why Mold Forms Under Kitchen Sink Cabinets

 Is mold under the sink dangerous?

-Mold exposure may contribute to indoor air quality problems and allergic reactions.
-Persistent mold growth should be investigated to identify and correct moisture sources.
+Mold exposure may contribute to indoor air quality problems or allergic reactions, especially for sensitive people.
+Persistent mold growth, musty odor, or soft cabinet materials should be investigated so the moisture source can be corrected.

 Can mold grow without visible water?